halfer/php-mysql-circleci/README.md

 Further development
 ---

-This config just uses one Docker image to do the build, and installs MariaDB into that image.
+This config just uses one Docker image to do the build, and installs MariaDB into that container.
 However, a separate Docker image could be spun up for MariaDB instead of installing it.
 It does not really matter which of these approaches you take, other than you may find that one is faster than the other.